 To be able to recover an operating system that fails to start, or deploy it on bare metal, create bootable media.

-- 2. Click Next in the welcome screen.
+- 1. Select 💥 Tools > 🗟 Create bootable media in the menu. - 2.
+Click Next in the welcome screen.
 Keep clicking Next until the list of components appears. - 3.
 Proceed as described in "Linux-based bootable media" (p.
-173).
+167).

 Step 4.
 Backup